Browse by Medical Category

 Dr. Fava obtained his medical degree from the University of Padova School of Medicine and completed residency training in endocrinology there.
-He completed a residency training in psychiatry at the Massachusetts General Hospital (MGH), he has been Director of the MGH Depression Clinical and Research Program (DCRP) since 1990.
-Under Dr. Fava's direction, it has become one of the most highly regarded depression programs in the country, conducting research projects in a variety of areas, including pharmacotherapy of resistant depression, neuroimaging, genetics, neurophysiology, neuroendocrinology, novel pharmacotherapies, alternative medicine, and psychotherapy.
-Dr. Fava has successfully obtained funding for his program, as principal or co-principal investigator, from the National Institute of Health and industry for a total of more than $50,000,000 in the past 18 years.
+He completed residency training in psychiatry at Mass.
+General Hospital (MGH).
+He founded and was Director of the MGH Depression Clinical and Research Program (DCRP) from 1990 until 2014.
+Under Dr. Fava's direction, the DCRP became one of the most highly regarded depression programs in the country, conducting research in pharmacotherapy of resistant depression, neuroimaging, genetics, neurophysiology, neuroendocrinology, novel pharmacotherapies, alternative medicine, and psychotherapy.
+Dr. Fava successfully obtained funding for his program, as principal or co-principal investigator, from the NIH and industry for a total of more than $60,000,000 in the past 23 years.
+Since 2007, he has been Director of the MGH Clinical Trials Network and Institute, an academic CRO specialized in multicenter trials and in the use of innovative research methodologies.
+In 2014, Dr. Fava was selected as Director of MGH's Clinical Research Program (CRP).

 Maurizio Fava, MD, executive vice chair of the Department of Psychiatry, was honored with the 2012 John T. Potts Jr., MD, Faculty Mentoring Award.